tunjid/me/readme.md

 ### State restoration and process death

 All types that need to be restored after process death implement the `ByteSerializable` interface.
-This allow them to de serialized compactly into a `ByteArray` which works excellently with Android's `Parcelable` type and a regular file system on Desktop.
+This allows them to de serialized compactly into a `ByteArray` which works excellently with Android's `Parcelable` type and a regular file system on Desktop.
 The bytes are read or written with a type called the `ByteSerializer`.

 Things restored after process death currently include:

 * App navigation
+* The state of each `AppRoute` at the time of process death

 ### Lifecycles and component scoping